Maize-Genetics-and-Genomics-Database/SNPversity2.0/README.md

 |Putative impact | EFFECT | A simple estimation of putative impact/deleteriousness: {HIGH, MODERATE, LOW, MODIFIER}.   |
 |Annotation type | TYPE |  The type of effect using Sequence Ontology terms.  |

+The table shows the metadata saved for each vairant locus.

 |Usage | Description |
 |---------------|--------------|
 |script | snpEff.jar  |
 |input | The filterd VCF file from step 1. |
 |output: | A SNPEff annotated VCF file. |
 |sample usage | java -Xmx100g -jar snpEff.jar maize chr1_filtered.vcf > chr1_snpeff.vcf |

+The table shows how to use this script.

 ## Step 3: Filter on Linkage Disequilibrium